 1. Completion of Biology (BIO) 141 Human Anatomy and Physiology by the end of the fall semester prior to the March 15 application deadline.

-2. Placement into Math Essentials (MTE) 5 and English (ENG) 111 College Composition based on the results of your Virginia Placement Test (VPT)
+2. Completion of MTH 3 (MTH 1) or MTE 1-3, and MTH 5 (or MTH 95) or MTE 4 (or equivalent), and placement into English (ENG) 111 College Composition based on the results of your Virginia Placement Test (VPT)

 3. A grade point average (GPA) of 2.75 or higher.